asha-lily/image-retrieval/README.md

 python query_image_db.py --collection_name <collection_name>
 ```

 - The text input by the user is embedded using the same `OpenCLIPEmbeddingFunction` used to embed the images when adding them to the database.
-- The `n` image embeddings which are closest to the text embedding (by what distance metric???) are retrieved (where `n` is the `num_results_to_retrieve` parameter defined in `config.py`)
+- The `n` image embeddings which are closest to the text embedding (in terms of cosine similarity) are retrieved (where `n` is the `num_results_to_retrieve` parameter defined in `config.py`).
-- The image most similar to the query text is displayed, along with its text label
+- The image most semantically similar to the query text is displayed, along with its text label